 * The UK has a transition period which ends on 31 December 2020.
 After this period, British nationals will become subject to the Schengen area restriction of 90 days in a rolling 180 day period.
 They will not need a visa.
-Those who are legally resident in Spain (ie registered with the police) will obviously not be considered “visitors” for these purposes.
+Those who are legally resident in Spain (ie registered with the police immigration division) will obviously not be considered “visitors” for these purposes.

-British nationals who have applied for the green Certificado de Registro who just want to retain EU advantages for free movement in Spain after Brexit when they just visit for a few months or so at a time sadly simply cannot continue to do so.
+British nationals who have applied for the green Certificado de Registro who just want to retain EU advantages for free movement in Spain after Brexit when they just visit for a few months or so at a time, sadly simply cannot continue to do so.
 There are implications both for state health care and for taxation.
-UK pensioners who have processed an S1 document here are registered with the UK as living here permanently and the UK can and already does notify the Spanish tax office of any private pension amounts received by them all be it that this can take up to 2-3 years to occur.
+UK pensioners who have processed an S1 document here in order to qualify for residency are registered with the UK as living here permanently and the UK can and already does notify the Spanish tax office of any private pension amounts received by them – all be it that this can take up to 2-3 years to filter through.

-The current legal situation is that when a prospective part-time European citizen resident arrives in Spain they must register for a green certificado for EU citizens and in reverse, de-register when they leave Spain.
+The previous situation was that when a prospective part-time European citizen resident arrives in Spain and wants to stay longer the 90 days, they must register for a green certificado for EU citizens in order to comply with immigration regulations and in reverse, de-register when they leave Spain perhaps four or five months later.
 The fact is that many Swallows never did this is because as EU citizens they were not closely monitored by Spain – it’s one thing to be illegal as an EU national in an EU country but another thing entirely to be an illegal alien!
-If these people have registered but have left without de-registering, they will still be on record as living in Spain and so may not be entitled to the residence based benefits in the UK ie the right to use the NHS as anything other than a visitor – the registration of an S1 health document obtained from the UK implies their permanent residency in Spain for this purpose.
+If these people have registered but have left without de-registering, they may still be on record as living in Spain and so may have problems accessing the residence based benefits in the UK ie the right to use the NHS as anything other than a visitor – the registration of an S1 health document obtained from the UK implies their permanent residency in Spain for this purpose.

-I will publish updates here but reliable information can be obtained here https://www.lamoncloa.gob.es/lang/en/brexit/howtoprepare/Paginas/190108residence.aspx (scroll down page) and here https://www.gov.uk/guidance/living-in-spain#brexit-what-you-should-do. and here https://www.janetanscombe.com/news/brexit-negotiations-affecting-british-nationals-in-tenerife.html
+I will publish updates as they occur here but reliable information can be obtained here https://www.lamoncloa.gob.es/lang/en/brexit/howtoprepare/Paginas/190108residence.aspx (scroll down page) and here https://www.gov.uk/guidance/living-in-spain#brexit-what-you-should-do. and here https://www.janetanscombe.com/forms-formalities